5 minute read

 - Guest Blog Posts on other Blog sites

 I get a lot of raised eyebrows when I suggest Pinterest.
-Many people still think it’s for recipes and wedding planning.
+Many people still think it’s for recipes and wedding planning, or women’s shoes.
 Don’t be fooled!
 As of this writing, I have about 1400 monthly viewers of my boards!
-A couple of them are about sales training for restoration reps!
+A couple of those boards are about marketing training for restoration reps!

-If you, as an owner are looking for Sales Training For Restoration Reps, and don’t have the time, lack the skills or patience to train and coach your sales staff, there is help.
+If you, as an owner are looking for Marketer Training For Restoration Reps, and don’t have the time, or lack the skills or patience to train and coach your marketing staff, there is help.
 I welcome your call: 419-202-6745

 Salesforce, Google, OneSearch, Bing, Yahoo, DuckDuckGo are all registered trademarks of their respective companies.

 Dick Wagner, Nationally recognized Sales Coach, Consultant, Trainer, and Speaker